mattsnell/people-poc-main/src/docs/details.md

 }
 ```

 At this point, test the build.
-Once complete, the ECR image will be available for use in the next step
+Once successful, the ECR image will be available for use in the next step.

 ## ECS

-Create a new task definition and service.
+Create a new ECS task definition and service.
 Again, this assumes there is an ECS cluster with resources available to host the containers.

 Task definition: